 Emphasis on Conceptual Understanding

-This shift towards conceptual understanding aims to foster a deeper and more flexible understanding of mathematics, enabling students to apply their knowledge to a wider range of problems and contexts.
+This shift towards conceptual understanding aims to grow a deeper and more flexible understanding of mathematics, enabling students to apply their knowledge to a wider range of problems and contexts.
 By understanding the 'why' behind the 'how,' students are better equipped to tackle more complex mathematical challenges and develop a lifelong appreciation for mathematics.

 Integration of Technology

-For example, some apps allow students to practice two-digit multiplication problems and provide instant feedback on their answers.
+As an example, some apps allow students to practice two-digit multiplication problems and provide instant feedback on their answers.
 Others use animations and interactive simulations to illustrate the multiplication process, making it more concrete and accessible.
 Adaptive learning platforms can also tailor the difficulty level to each student's individual needs, ensuring that they are challenged appropriately and receive targeted support where needed.

 Real-World Applications